-- (1) Where there is inconsistency between provisions in the planning scheme, the following rules apply: - the strategic plan prevails over all other components to the extent of the inconsistency for impact assessment - (b) relevant codes as specified in schedules 6 and 10 of the regulation - (c) overlays prevail over all other components other than the matters mentioned in and (b) to the extent of the inconsistency - (d) local plan codes prevail over zone codes, use codes and other development codes to the extent of the inconsistency - (e) zone codes prevail over use codes and other development codes to the extent of the inconsistency. - (f) provisions of Parts 10 may override any of the above.
+- (1) Where there is inconsistency between provisions in the planning scheme, the following rules apply: - (a) the strategic plan prevails over all other components to the extent of the inconsistency for impact assessment. - (b) relevant codes as specified in schedules 6 and 10 of the regulation - (c) overlays prevail over all other components other than the matters mentioned in (a) and (b) to the extent of the inconsistency - (d) local plan codes prevail over zone codes, use codes and other development codes to the extent of the inconsistency - (e) zone codes prevail over use codes and other development codes to the extent of the inconsistency.